-- i) Kashgar Khunjerab Peshawar Dera Ismail Khan Zhob Qilla Saifullah Queta Gwadar. - ii) Kashgar Khunjerab Peshawar Kohat Dera Ismail Khan Dera Gazi Khan - Sukkur - Ratodero - Gwadar, and - iii) Kashgar Khunjerab Islamabad Lahore- Multan Sukkur Hyderabad Karachi Gwadar (Shahzad 2015).
+- i) Kashgar Khunjerab Peshawar Dera Ismail Khan Zhob Qilla Saifullah Queta Gwadar. - ii) Kashgar Khunjerab Peshawar Kohat Dera Ismail Khan Dera Gazi Khan Sukkur Ratodero Gwadar, and - iii) Kashgar Khunjerab Islamabad Lahore- Multan Sukkur Hyderabad Karachi Gwadar (Shahzad 2015).

-Given the critical infrastructural gaps in the Western part of Pakistan, it seems that the Asian Highway 4, that is, Urumqi (China)-Kashi-Khunjrab-Abbottabad-Hassanabdal-Rawalpindi-Lahore-Multan-Rohri-Hyderabad-Karachi, along the eastern flank of River Indus will act as the spine for the economic corridor in the first phase, and other regions of Pakistan will be connected with the corridor through various motorways and expressways later on.
+Given the critical infrastructural gaps in the Western part of Pakistan, it seems that the Asian Highway 4, that is, Urumqi (China)-Kashi-Khunjrab-Abbottabad-Hassanabdal-Rawalpindi-Lahore-Multan-Rohri-Hyderabad-Karachi, along the eastern flank of River Indus will act as the spine for the economic corridor in the

 Kashgar to Abbottabad is part of the already existing Karakoram highway (Map III) (from Kashgar to Hasanabdal, China's National Highway 314, and National Highway N-35 of Pakistan).
 China is currently assisting the upgrading of this highway, constructed in 1979.
 Further south, the alignment is still unclear and many alternative routes are under consideration to connect important Pakistani cities with the proposed corridor through various motorways.
 One route under consideration is through the Indus Highway (National Highway N-55), a 1,264 kmlong four-lane highway that runs along the Indus River connecting the port city of Karachi with the north-western city of Peshawar via Dera Ghazi Khan.
 Overlapping with it would be National Highway N5, Pakistan's longest highway linking Karachi to the border crossing at Torkham (Khyber Pakhtunkhwa).
-N5 runs north to Hyderabad, Moro and Khairpur (in Sindh) before from Karachi crossing into Punjab where it passes through Multan, Sahiwal, Lahore, Gujranwala, Rawalpindi, Attock-Khurd, Nowshera and Peshawar before entering the Khyber Pass and reaching the border town of Torkham.
+N5 runs north to Hyderabad, Moro and Khairpur (in Sindh) from Karachi before crossing into Punjab where it passes through Multan, Sahiwal, Lahore, Gujranwala, Rawalpindi, Attock-Khurd, Nowshera and Peshawar before entering the Khyber Pass and reaching the border town of Torkham.